Rental Property Management Checklist

 ☑ Complete the Screening Process

 In order to ensure that you are attracting the right tenants, you will need to ensure that your screening process is thorough.
 Before showing potential tenants the unit, consider talking to them on the phone first so that you can gauge their needs and interests.
 If you think that your unit will meet their needs, invite the potential tenants to view the property.
 While you can schedule one-on-one showings, scheduled open houses may be more effective.
-When the showing is complete, encourage the interested parties to fill out a rental application.
+When the showing is complete, encourage the interested parties to fill out a rental application, Selling your property is also a real pain as you need to make sure that you get the best price but also avoid paying huge fees.
+The landscape is changing so much with the advent of online estate agents but many traditional agents are now fighting back with online prices but all of that vast local knowledge so there are a brilliant option, like this great agent in Bristol.
 Most rental applications are about $35.
 The screening process should also include a criminal, credit, and background check as well as a phone conversation with the applicant’s previous landlord.

 ☑ Schedule a New Tenant Orientation